A Long-extended Party

 Should read: “Setup: Add the Mysterious Omens side quest to the Campaign Log Pool and shuffle it into the encounter deck.
 Add the Protect the Innocent side quest to the staging area and place damage on it equal to the amount of damage noted for it in the Campaign Log.”

 Should read: “Forced: When Mysterious Omens is defeated, remove it from the Campaign Pool.
 Then, each player may choose 1 of the following boons and attach it to a hero they control: Cunning, Hardy, Resolute, Ruthless, or Stalwart.
-Add the chosen cards to the Campaign Pool.
+The players have earned those boons and add them to the Campaign Pool.

 Should read: “Resolution: Note the amount of damage on each hero at the end of the game in the Campaign Log.”